TN 48 (10-24)

 2. Documentation sample for vocational therapy

-Example: A Title II beneficiary completed specialized training to repair small appliances after the CPD.
-The individual provided the name of the rehabilitation program and course, and provided contact information for the instructor on the SSA-454.
+Example: After the CPD, a Title II beneficiary completed specialized training to repair small appliances.
+The individual provided the name of the rehabilitation program and course and provided contact information for the instructor on the SSA-454.
 The adjudicator contacted the instructor and obtained information regarding the length of the course, the content and nature of the training, the names of specific small appliances that the individual learned about and practiced repair of in the training environment, and a description of the individual's performance in the program.
 The instructor verified that the individual successfully completed the program and demonstrated a level of understanding that could be applied to vocational settings in the field.
-The adjudicator documented this information in a SSA-5002 Report of Contact.
+The adjudicator documented this information in an SSA-5002 Report of Contact.

-Apply this exception if all of the following criteria are met:
+Apply the vocational therapy exception if all of the following criteria are met:

 • MI has NOT occurred or MI is NOT related to the ability to work;